 One of the main problems with PSD2 is that it allows for the use of outdated fraud prevention services.
 As we are all too familiar with, data breaches have happened throughout the world in increasing numbers because of these outdated measures.
 Although PSD2 has good intentions, it does not fully address the modern security problems that businesses face concerning consumer data protection.
 The question becomes, do regulators want businesses to simply meet PSD2 requirements or actually work to prevent fraud?

 SCA requires businesses and payment service providers to use two of the three above stated measures to be compliant.
 Nevertheless, two of the three mentioned methods are not sufficiently effective at fighting fraud and mitigating risk in this day and age.
 If a company chooses to perform KBA and two-factor authentication, for example, as their means of meeting SCA compliance, they are at risk of serious attack from cybercriminals.

 SCA should force all businesses to use biometric authentication in their security procedures.
 From there they can add on another of the two methods to create a layered approach that meets real-world standards for security.
 It will be more difficult for a criminal to cause fraud in a system that uses this type of multilayered approach.
 This is because it is unlikely for them to be able to bypass multiple security measures compared to just one.

 At IDMERIT, we specialize in authenticating users during the onboarding process.
-In the process of online account opening, we can verify and validate new customers through our IDMverify and IDMvalidate services.
-While this is our main focus, we do provide a fraud prevention service, IDMrisk, that helps fight fraud during the transaction process.
-IDMrisk helps use behavioral biometric data and device data to determine if a device is at risk of committing fraud.
+In the process of online account opening, we can verify and validate new customers through our IDMkyc and IDMscan services.
+While this is our main focus, we do provide a fraud prevention service, IDMdevice, that helps fight fraud during the transaction process.
+IDMdevice helps use behavioral biometric data and device data to determine if a device is at risk of committing fraud.
 This type of technology is perfect for businesses looking to be Payment Service Directive 2 compliant.